-The Honors Program at The College of New Jersey was founded in 1978 to offer high-achieving students a broad, rigorous educational experience.
-It is overseen by the Honors and Scholars Program Council, which is made up of faculty and students across campus.
-It is not associated with any single department or school.
+The TCNJ Honors Program was founded in 1978 to offer high-achieving students an enhanced educational experience within the College.
+It is overseen by the Honors Program Council, which is made up of faculty, staff, and students from all across campus, and the Honor Program Coordinator.
+It is a College-wide program that is not associated with any single department or school.

 The Honors Program strives to:

-- Create a model of academic excellence for students and faculty across the college;
+- Create a model of academic excellence and innovation for students and faculty across the college,

 - Prepare students for graduate and professional schools, and leadership roles, and